clemtomera/locale-managment-thing/.github/TOORSON.md

   - `validtextlocales` : locales that have text files compatible with the game, but no media files
   - `alllocales` : all locales, including incomplete ones.

-  This allows you ingame to only propose to the player the locales that are actually usable if you want to.
-You don't have to worry about incomplete locales breaking the game.
+  This allows you to be flexible about your integration strategy. that way you can choose easier what to use ingame an also enables you to warn users when a locale is not fully up to date (ex: ``Español (México) *partial*``)

 - It provides guidelines and procedures to guide new contributors.

-- The credits system allows you to reference contributors ingame if you want to.
+- The credits system allows you to reference contributors ingame if you want to, as well as not touching the `README.md`.

 ## Limits